ascorbic/vitest-browser-astro/packages/vitest-browser-astro/README.md

 ## Requirements

 - Astro 5.x or later
-- Vitest 3.x or later
+- Vitest 3.x (Vitest 4 is not yet compatible with Astro)
 - Vite 6.x or later

 ## Contributing